aamirsahil/aamirsahil/README.md

 ## About Me

-- I'm currently an AI Enginner at Accioo.
+- I am an AI professional who is experienced with various machine learning and deep learning models.
 - I excel at converting mathematical theory into actionable insight.
 - I'm currently working on a game that captures the life of 18th century Kerala.